mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 respectively.

-Now we must tell OpenSDN vRouter Forwarder to catch packets from interfaces **veth1** and **veth2** and switch them.
+Now we must tell OpenSDN vRouter Forwarder to catch packets from interfaces **veth1** and **veth2** and transfer them.
 This is achieved using **vif** utility from OpenSDN contrail-tools package.
-The utility can be used to list interfaces connected to OpenSDN vRouter Forwarder or it can be use to connect host OS virtual or physical network interfaces.
+The utility can be used to list interfaces connected to OpenSDN vRouter Forwarder or it can be also used to connect host OS virtual or physical network interfaces.
 There is a special script [make-vif](https://github.com/mkraposhin/opensdn-forwarder-basic-tutorial/blob/main/scripts/make-vif) prepared for this tutorial to run this utility: